-If you’d like to stay in Greece for longer than the eleven nights of the 2020 tour, Paul Samaras and his friendly staff will be happy to assist you in making arrangements.
+If you’d like to stay in Greece for longer than the length of your tour, Paul Samaras and his friendly staff will be happy to assist you in making arrangements.
 There is no additional charge for this service.

 Each year many non-runners participate in the Athens Marathon Tour.
 There is plenty to see and do.
 All runs and clinics are optional.